-- Baby Step 2 – Pay off all non-mortgage debt using the Debt Snowball
+- Step 2 – Pay off debt using the Debt Snowball

-- Baby Step 3 – 3 to 6 months of expenses in savings
+- Step 3 – 3 to 6 months of expenses in savings

-- Baby Step 4 – Invest 15% of household income into Roth IRAs and pre-tax retirement
+- Step 4 – Invest 15% of income into retirement

-- Baby Step 5 – Fund College for children
+- Step 5 – Fund College for children

-- Baby Step 6 – Pay off your home early
+- Step 6 – Pay off your home early

-- Baby Step 7 – Build wealth and give a bunch away
+- Step 7 – Build wealth and give a bunch away

 Sounds doable, right?
 It is.
 But first I’m going to suggest an activity.